heidihendry/camelot/README.md

 You should connect to this port with your web browser.
 Upon connecting, you'll be notified that Camelot is not configured.
 Open the settings menu from the top right-hand corner, set the settings you wish to use, and press `Save' from the button left corner of the screen.

 ## Limitations
-This is a 'pre-alpha' release, and thus comes with numerous limitations.
+This is a beta release, and thus comes with numerous limitations and rough edges.
+If you find these limitations impact upon you, please let us know by reporting an issue.

-* Only the latest versions of Firefox and Chrome are supported
-* Does not support video files
-* English is the only supported language

 ## Validations